Adaptive sampling strategies for risk-averse stochastic optimization with constraints: Numerical examples

 \subsection{Portfolio optimization}

 With this set of optimization problems, we continue to illustrate the practicality of the adaptive sampling algorithm proposed above.
 Specifically, we choose to focus on a class of archetypal operations research problems taken from \cite[Section~6.1]{Royset2013}.
-This example is the first of ours to incorporate the paradigm of risk-averse stochastic optimization; cf. \Cref{sec:risk_averse_problems}.
+In this example, we incorporate the paradigm of risk-averse stochastic optimization; cf. \Cref{sec:risk_averse_problems}.